Meng-Sang/InterFace/README.md

+# InterFace
+InterFace is a novel loss function for face recognition that enhances discriminative power by adding margin penalties between deep features and all weights, not just between features and their corresponding weights.
+This approach increases class separability and reduces intra-class variations, making models more robust in real-world scenarios.

-# Distributed InterFace Training in Pytorch
+## Distributed InterFace Training in Pytorch

 This is a deep learning library that makes face recognition efficient, and effective, which can train tens of millions identity on a single server.